 - Dietary supplements

-Tell your other doctors and dentist that you are taking a blood thinner.
+- Tell all your healthcare providers, including your dentist, that you take a blood thinner.

 Call Your Doctor or Nurse if You Have:

-- Increased pain, swelling, or both in your affected arm or leg
+- Increased pain, swelling, or both in the arm or leg that has the DVT

 - New pain, swelling, or both in your other arm or leg